Updated on 3/7/2026, 11:00 AM MST. Any route updates or start time changes will be made here.

 4 pm - 6 pm: Mechanic available for light wrenching at Aarchway Inn

-7 am - 8 am: Rider Check-in (In front of Aarchway Inn)
+7 am - 8 am: Rider Check-in (In lobby or front of Aarchway Inn)

 7:30 am - 8:30 am: Mechanic available for wrenching at Aarchway Inn